andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.4.4 – All players will will be teamviewed upon entering the game.
 Anyone refusing to be teamviewed will not be allowed to participate.

-1\.4.5 – An admin, supervisor or referee should teamview EYE players upon entering the game.
-In case admins, supervisors or referees are unavailable, the opposing clan admin will be allowed to teamview their opponent's EYE players onto the server.
+1\.4.5 – A vcod.gg Admin, Supervisor or Referee should teamview EYE players upon entering the game.
+In case the vcod.gg Admin, Supervisors or Referees are unavailable, the opposing Clan's Admin will be allowed to teamview their opponent's EYE players onto the server.

-1\.4.6 – Players listed without an EYE do not need to be teamviewed by an admin, supervisor or referee; opposing clan admins will be allowed to teamview players without an EYE.
-Clan admins can agree for players without an EYE to join without teamview.
+1\.4.6 – Players listed without an EYE do not need to be teamviewed by a vcod.gg Admin, Supervisor or Referee; an opposing Clan's Admin will be allowed to teamview players without an EYE.
+Clan Admins can agree for players without an EYE to join without teamview.
 You must provide proof if this is agreed.

-1\.4.6 – Before each game can start, the server admin should always ensure that both teams are ready.
+1\.4.6 – Before each game can start, the Referee should always ensure that both teams are ready.
 If one member of a team says that his team is ready, he is considered to speak for the whole team, regardless of his status in the clan.

 **1.5 – After the Match**